30 Minute Loaded Quinoa Taco Salad is vegan-friendly, gluten-free, and perfect for make-ahead lunches or weeknight dinners.

-30 minute loaded quinoa taco salad is a satisfying all-in-one meal that holds up great for make-ahead weekday lunches.
-Vegan-friendly, gluten-free, and a total flavor fiesta.
-We’re gearing up for another snow storm here in Denver today, so I’m hunkered down with a laundry list of computer work to keep me occupied.
-I’m so grateful to have the luxury of working from home on days like this, because this Florida girl is still adapting to single digit temps and that white powdery stuff.
+Today, we’re gearing up for another snow storm here in Denver, so I’m hunkered down with a laundry list of computer work to keep me occupied.
+On days like this, I’m so grateful to have the luxury of working from home, because this Florida girl is still adapting to single digit temps and weekly bouts of snow.

-Using kale as the base helps this salad stand up to being made 2 to 3 days in advance, but if you’re not a fan of the sturdy green, you could use chopped romaine instead and just wait to dress it until right before serving.
 Chipotle-flavored quinoa and black beans make it plenty hearty, while fresh salsa, avocado, and cilantro lend some bright pops of color and crunch.
-Refrigerated pico and salsa are not only convenient and quick, but also flavor-packed.
+By using refrigerated pico or salsa, this meal becomes not only convenient and quick, but also flavor-packed.

-With an authentic and flavorful edge, this taco salad soars above the rest in its simplicity and speed.
+To sum up, this taco salad offers an authentic and flavorful edge and soars above the rest in terms of simplicity.
 Try it this week and be sure to tag #dishingouthealth on Instagram so I can see your beautiful creations!
-Cheers, friends.

 - 3 Tbsp. extra-virgin olive oil, divided